-The human heart is a fully muscular organ, which has four chambers or section.
-The two upper chambers or section known as the right atrium and the left atrium, and the two lower chambers or section known as the right ventricle and left ventricle.
+The human heart is a fully muscular organ, which has four chambers or sections.
+The two upper chambers or sections are known as the right atrium and the left atrium, and the two lower chambers or sections are known as the right ventricle and left ventricle.
 The right atrium and the right ventricle together can be called the right heart.
 The left atrium with the left ventricle together may be called the left heart.
-All the chambers or section of the heart are divided by muscular walls called septum.
+All the chambers or sections of the heart are divided by muscular walls called the septum.

-Veins transport deoxygenated blood to the right side of the heart whereas arteries transport oxygenated blood away from the heart to the different area of the body.
+Veins transport deoxygenated blood to the right side of the heart whereas arteries transport oxygenated blood away from the heart to the different areas of the body.

 It plays an important role in the exchange process of nutrients and gases that happens through blood.
 Any excess fluid left behind in the cells and tissues is collected by the lymph and is drained into the veins, which carry blood.